Lagogo25/Password-keeper-for-chrome/README.md

 # Password keeper for chrome

-Use this chrome extension to save all of your web accounts details encrypted on a node server.
+Use this chrome extension to save all of your web accounts details encrypted on a node server running as an Amazon AWS EC2 instance.

 ## Getting Started